SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

    One common approach that almost every implementation does is to add the primary key to search-key to ensure the absence of duplciates.

+9. Some properties of B+Tree

+   1. Leaf nodes are always leaf nodes, internal nodes are always internal nodes.

+      > The first node in a B+Tree is both leaf node and root node.

+   2. B+Tree grows by splitting the Root node.

+   3. One difference between B+Tree and B-Tree is that B+Tree has duplicated keys, such a duplication occurrs when **splitting leaf nodes**.

+      > Splitting non-leaf node won't result in a duplicated key as the selected
+      > key will ONLY be inserted into the parent node.

 ## 14.3.2 Queries on B+Tree